Riding Everest - RDA trip to Everest Base Camp

 All of the donations will be used to build a new national training centre for RDA UK in Warwickshire.
 The centre will train both volunteers and allow thousands more riders access the benefits of riding.

 Want to join us?
 We have opportunities for keen trekkers, RDA supporters or adventurers to help us make a huge difference to the RDA kitty and also enjoy and experience the challenge alongside Max, Livi and Giles.
-Adventure Alternative is a proud partner in making this challenge a reality.
-Through these pages you can find full details about the trip, dates, itinerary and costs involved.
 The fundraising section of the challenge is independent of the costs you see here, which cover your land costs and also go towards the infrastructure and logistics required to make this adventure a possibility for Max.
 Additional details can be found on the Riding Everest website or by emailing Max, Livi or Giles directly on email@example.com

 The total distance covered throughout an Everest Base Camp trek is approximately 92km.
 Every day the trek starts after breakfast at about 8.30am and there are many opportunities to stop and take photos, or have a cup of tea.
 The pace is slow and the itinerary allows for acclimatisation and also rest days.
 At the start of the trek the distances are short but there are hills aplenty, and higher the distances increase but the gradient is more consistent and even.